hermeswaldemarin/border-crossings/HELP.md

 # Running Locally

-You need to be with mongodb running on localhost 27017
+You need to be with mongodb running on localhost 27017 You need to be with redis running on localhost 6379

 Run this scripts to load data to collection